 - diced pepperoni

-Everything else: My version of pizza rustica also includes one-half cup of milk to help lighten the texture, chopped fresh parsley, and ground black pepper.
+- Everything Else: My version of pizza rustica also includes one-half cup of milk to help lighten the texture, chopped fresh parsley, and ground black pepper.
 Notice that salt is not added here as the meats and cheeses provide enough.
-Plus there's salt in the crust.
+There's also salt in the crust.

-Now, using a stand mixer (or ideally any kind of electric mixer), whip the egg whites until stiff peaks form.
-This stage is reached when you lift out the beaters and the egg whites stand up.
+- Whip and fold in egg whites - Use an electric mixer to whip the reserved egg whites until stiff peaks form.
+This stage is reached when you can lift out the beaters and the egg whites stand up.
 Fold the whites into the bowl with the rest of the filling ingredients.

-Once the dough is chilled, slice it into two portions: a larger one about two-thirds of the total, and a remaining one-third.
+- Roll out the dough - Sliced the chilled dough into two portions: a larger one about two-thirds of the total, and a remaining one-third.
 Working with the larger piece first, roll it out onto a lightly floured work surface until it reaches about between 15 - 16 inches in diameter and one-eighth inch thickness.
 You shouldn't need too much flour as the dough isn't very sticky at all and the eggs give it a strong stretchiness.

-Lay the dough gently over the greased springform pan, trying not to stretch it, and gently press it flat along the bottoms and sides, leaving a few inches of overhang.
-Pour in the filling, then roll out the second piece of dough into a 9 to 10 inch circle.
+- Assemble - Lay the dough gently over the greased springform pan, trying not to stretch it, and gently press it flat along the bottoms and sides, leaving a few inches of overhang.
+Pour in the filling, then roll out the second piece of dough into a 9- to 10-inch circle.
 Lay this on top of the filling, then fold in the overhang dough pieces and press to join the two pieces.

-Crimp the crust by pressing the tines of a fork into it, then slice a few slits into the top crust.
+- Crimp crust and vent - Press the tines of a fork into the joined crust, then slice a few slits into the top crust.

 After smelling the aroma of the pizza rustica baking for so long, it will likely be hard to resist the temptation to dig into it right away.
 Please don't do that!
 Slicing into it when it's too warm will cause the filling, even when fully cooked, to mush out in a sloppy way.
 It needs a serious cool time in order to solidify and firm up to produce even slices.

-Since this recipe isn't exactly quick and easy to make the morning of a holiday, you can assemble and fully bake this pizza rustica the day before, leaving it whole to solidify fully.
+Fully bake the pizza rustica the day before, leaving it whole to solidify completely.
 On the day of, place it in the oven to heat thoroughly, tenting the top with aluminum foil to prevent it from browning further.

-- If buying salami from the supermarket deli counter, ask if they can slice them to "dinner cut" thickness.
+- Deli Counter Tip - If buying salami from the supermarket deli counter, ask them to slice it to "dinner cut" thickness.
 This is around one-quarter inch and makes cubing the salami really easy.

-- Pizza rustica freezes very well.
-Cut into wedges, wrap in plastic wrap, and place in air-tight bags or containers in the freezer.
+- Freezing Instructions - Pizza rustica freezes very well.
+Cut into wedges, wrap in plastic wrap, and place in air-tight bags or containers in the freezer for up to 3 months.
 Remove the plastic wrap and reheat in the oven, covering the top with aluminum foil to prevent the crust from browning too much.

 Pizza Rustica (Italian Easter Pie)